stanfordnlp/dspy/components-in-dspy/data-handling/built-in-datasets.md

 # Utilizing Built-in Datasets

+It's easy to use your own data in DSPy: a dataset is just a list of `Example` objects.
+Using DSPy well involves being able to find and re-purpose existing datasets for your own pipelines in new ways; DSPy makes this a particularly powerful strategy.

-DSPy offers support for loading several popular datasets, enabling you to swiftly begin implementing and experimenting with DSPy pipelines.
-As of now, DSPy provides support for the following dataset out of the box:
+For convenience, DSPy currently also provides support for the following dataset out of the box:

-* **HotPotQA**
+* **HotPotQA** (multi-hop question answering)
-* **GSM8k**
+* **GSM8k** (math questions)
-* **Color**
+* **Color** (basic dataset of colors)

 ## Loading HotPotQA

-Let's go ahead and import an existing dataset in DSPy, i.e. HotPotQA, which is a collection of question-answer pairs.
-One convenient aspect of data modules is that they automatically convert all the QA-pairs into Example objects for us.
+HotPotQA is which is a collection of question-answer pairs.

 ```python
 from dspy.datasets import HotPotQA